mab8192/MiniVRSubmission/README.md

 We have all contributed to this code in an equitable manner and agree that, to the best of our knowledge, it accurately represents our understanding for the assignment.

-Michael Blum
+- Michael Blum
-Hunter Schmidt
+- Hunter Schmidt
-Andrew Haas
+- Andrew Haas
+- Joey Zanchelli
-Ty Jensen
+- Ty Jensen
-Lucas Idstrom
+- Lucas Idstrom
 5360

 No special instructions here - all controls are written on the walls in each project!